 We break these layers down more clearly in The 5 Pillars of Flavor, where salt, fat, acid, heat and time become tools you can use in any dish.

-- Rush critical moments like browning or resting
+• Move quickly through moments like browning or resting

 How to Build Better Flavor (Every Time)